-- Wash in a washing machine with only cold water on gentle cycle.
+- Machine wash with completely cold water on gentle cycle.

-Amish Homemade Quilt Facts
+Amish Handmade Quilt Facts